These materials will be useful in preparation for the 2020 NME workshop. We require at the least a working knowledge of the

-Please read the EpiModel installation instructions below to have the software ready before the workshop.
+Please read the installation instructions linked below and have the software loaded before the workshop.
 This includes installing

-For 2020 NME, you must install the latest version of the EpiModel package; if you happened to have an earlier version installed on your computer, update your packages accordingly.
-As of July 20, the latest package versions are in queue for publication on CRAN; the installation page link below will be activated when the packages are published.
+For 2020 NME, you must install the latest version of the EpiModel and statnetWeb packages; if you have earlier versions installed on your computer, update your packages accordingly.

 The NME workshop will depend on a good working knowledge of the